AapoSoukkio/Helsinki-city-bike-app/README.md

 5. Set the Solita.HelsinkiBikeApp.Server project as the startup project (if it's not by default').

-6. Press F5 or click the 'Run' button to start the server and launch the application in your default web browser
+6. Press F5 or click the 'Run' button to start the server and launch the application in your default web browser.
+The application will automatically open in your default browser using the HTTPS URL https://localhost:7293.
+If you prefer to use the HTTP URL, you can manually type in the URL http://localhost:5293 in your browser.

 Note: The size of the database file is quite large and it may take some time to download.
 It is recommended to have a stable internet connection while downloading the file.